 Overview

-Eileen Cheng-yin Chow 周成蔭 is Associate Professor of the Practice in Chinese and Japanese Cultural Studies at Duke University, and one of the founding directors of Story Lab at Duke.
-She is currently the Director of Graduate Studies for Duke Asian Pacific Studies Institute's East Asian Studies graduate program, and a founding/core faculty member of Duke Asian American and Diaspora Studies.
+Eileen Cheng-yin Chow is Associate Professor of the Practice in Chinese and Japanese Cultural Studies at Duke University, and one of the founding directors of Story Lab at Duke.
+She is Director of Graduate Studies for Duke Asian Pacific Studies Institute, as well as its interim director of APSI for 2025-26.
+She is also a founding/core faculty member of Duke Asian American and Diaspora Studies.

 Office Hours